Perfect Homemade Crust for Pumpkin Pie

 Pumpkin pie with leaf decorations

-My tips
+My Tips

 • Keep the dough cold - if the pie dough starts getting warm or too soft while rolling, just put it back in the fridge or freezer until it cools back down.
 Never let your dough come up to room temperature.

 • Use a food processor to cut butter - another method of cutting butter into flour is with a food processor.
 Place the flour and butter cubes into a food processor, then pulse until the butter is cut into pea-sized chunks.
+Then transfer to a bowl before adding the water to form the dough.

 • An easy way to cut a parchment round - watch this Martha Stewart video to learn how to make an easy parchment paper round.
 Be sure to make yours 3 inches wider than the pie pan all the way around.
 You can also do this with aluminum foil if you don’t have parchment paper.